trustedci/OSCRP/OSCRP.md

 <!--  Standard lab equipment-->

 -   [*Staff computing & networking*](assets/Institution-systems.html): Institutional systems used by staff to access assets, e.g., desktops, laptops, smartphones and the infrastructures they leverage (also mailing lists, calendars)

+    - Note, the **risk** associated with this assets is absorbed by the institution that owns them, not the project, but it is useful for the project to understand the greater risks involved

 <!-- <a name="#system-and-hardware-assets" / > -->